 Northwest Technical College is committed to fostering an inclusive and welcoming environment and has adopted several policies to emphasize that commitment.
 These policies are listed and briefly described in this section.
-You may obtain a copy of a policy or procedure from the campus Administrative Office or by going to the NTC policies and procedures webpage https://www.ntcmn.edu/about/administration/policies/.
+You may obtain a copy of a policy or procedure from the campus Administrative Office or by going to the NTC policies and procedures webpage.
 In some situations, NTC has simply adopted the current Minnesota State policy as its own.
-For those situations, you may access the relevant Minnesota State policy by clicking on the All Minnesota State policies and procedures are located at provided link. http://www.minnstate.edu/board/policy/index.html.
-Finally, the Affirmative Action (https://www.ntcmn.edu/about/administration/affirmative-action/) webpage on the Northwest Technical College website contains valuable information about the policies and topics discussed in this section.
+For those situations, you may access the relevant Minnesota State policies index.
+Finally, the Affirmative Action webpage on the Northwest Technical College website contains valuable information about the policies and topics discussed in this section.

-• Nondiscrimination in Employment and Education Opportunity.
+Nondiscrimination in Employment and Education Opportunity.

 Northwest Technical College is committed to a policy of nondiscrimination in employment and education opportunity (Policy 1030-1-01) and adopts the Minnesota State Colleges and Universities Nondiscrimination in Employment and Education Opportunity policy (1.B.1), as follows.

-No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
+No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities regarding race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
 In addition, discrimination in employment based on familial status or membership or activity in a local commission as defined by law is prohibited.

-Harassment on the basis of race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, gender expression, or familial status is prohibited.
-Harassment may occur in a variety of relationships, including faculty and student, supervisor and employee, student and student, staff and student, employee and employee, and other relationships with persons having business at, or visiting the educational or working environment.
+Harassment because of race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, gender expression, or familial status is prohibited.
+Harassment may occur in a variety of relationships, including faculty and student, supervisor and employee, student and student, staff and student, and other relationships with persons having business at, or visiting the educational or working environment.